alex-b-chase/16S-workshop/README.md

 6. Follow the instructions in the file and load some packages we will be exploring for the workshop.
 This should take about 15 min to run and require users to respond to prompts about loading package binaries.

+# Powerpoint overview of sequencing data
 Presentation going over sequencing data and analyses

+# Materials and sample data
 Sample Data

 R workflow